bmc-eng/LLMFinancialAnalyst/readme.md

 ## Model Development Notes

 #### 21st Apr - News request class + Agentic model
 Created the ability to request Bloomberg News headlines.
+Updated the Model Helper class.

 #### 20th Apr - Run of fine-tuned models
 Created inference module for fine tuned model - needed to create a separate class for this to continue to support PEFT.
 Experienced errors in the multi-GPU inference runs when including the PEFT library.
 It is possible that this is not supported from a multi-threading perspective when using notebook_launcher.
 Investigation of this is out of scope for the current project.